Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

     ![Mapping Salesforce](../../Assets/Screenshots/DataHub/Settings/ETL/Salesforce/Mapping.png "[Mapping Salesforce]")

-2. Click the row of the *Variants (CommerceCloud Actindo)* destination attribute on the left side.
+2. Click the row of the *Variants (CommerceCloud Actind)* destination attribute on the left side.
-    The *Settings* section for the *Variants (CommerceCloud Actindo)* attribute mapping is displayed on the right side.
+    The *Settings* section for the *Variants (CommerceCloud Actind)* attribute mapping is displayed on the right side.

     ![Mapping variants](../../Assets/Screenshots/DataHub/Settings/ETL/Salesforce/Variants.png "[Mapping variants]")